ArctosDB/documentation-wiki/_documentation/transactions.markdown

 ## nature_of_material

 Nature of Material is a textual description of the material involved.
+[Markdown](/documentation/markdown.html) is allowed.

 ## trans_remarks

 Transaction Remarks is any remarkable information about the transaction.
 Note that transaction remarks is always private, regardless of is_public_fg.
+[Markdown](/documentation/markdown.html) is allowed.

 ## corresp_fg